CoCoSol007/arcade/README.md

 ## The Game

-The game have 5 levels gradually hard.
+The game has five levels that gradually increase in difficulty.

-with 5 Items :
+There are five items:
-- piece (allow you to level up)
+- Pieces (which allows you to level up)
-- bomb (can hurt you if you tuch it)
+- Bombs (which can hurt you if you touch it)
-- arrows (can hit you and lose points)
+- Arrows (which can hit you and cause you to lose points)
-- RED PIECE (reset your score to 0)
+- Red pieces (which resets your score to 0)
-- apple (heal you)
+- Apples (heals you)
+-
 ## Colaborations

 Made with [Bijunoka](https://github.com/Bijunoka).